A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

 We logarithmically rebinned the G140M and G235M spectra and their variances onto a common wavelength grid with 132~\kms~per pixel.
-The two data cubes were shifted to the systemic rest frame ($z_{\rm sys} = 1.9480$) and spliced together at a transition wavelength of $\lambda_{\rm rest} = 0.615$~$\mu$m.
-We removed Milky Way extinction \cite{SF11} from the spectra and images.
-SPS models (see Stellar population synthesis modeling) were then fit to the spectra in each individual spaxel.
-These initial fits were used only to iteratively identify outlier pixels ($>3\sigma$, 0.6\% of pixels) and to adjust the pipeline noise spectra \cite{Cappellari23}, which we rescaled by factors of $\simeq 1.2$--2.0 to achieve a reduced $\chi^2_{\nu} = 1$; such corrections are common \cite{Maseda23}.
+The two data cubes were shifted to the rest frame, using a systemic redshift $z_{\rm sys} = 1.9480$ determined from initial dynamical models (see below), and spliced together at a transition wavelength of $\lambda_{\rm rest} = 0.615$~µm.
+We corrected the spectra and images for foreground Milky Way extinction \cite{SF11}.
+SPS models (see below) were fitted to the spectra in each individual spaxel.
+These initial fits were only used to identify outlier pixels ($>3\sigma$, 0.6\% of pixels) in an iterative process, and to adjust the pipeline noise spectra \cite{Cappellari23}, which we rescaled by factors of $\simeq 1.2$ to 2.0 to achieve a reduced $\chi^2_{\nu} = 1$.
+Noise rescaling by similar factors is common \cite{Maseda23}.
 We defined the signal-to-noise ratio (SNR) of a spectrum as the median ratio using these rescaled noise estimates.

-We spatially binned the spectra to a target SNR of 40 by applying {\tt vorbin} version 3.1.5 \cite{Cappellari03,vorbin} to the 1341 spaxels with a F200W surface brightness exceeding 1.0 MJy~sr${}^{-1}$, excluding 10 spaxels contaminated by SN Encore.
-To account for correlated noise in nearby spaxels, which is substantial due to the resampling, we provided {\tt vorbin} with a custom function to fit SPS models to a binned spectrum and thereby estimate the noise and identify outliers as described above.
-We arrived at 219 Voronoi bins with ${\rm SNR} = 23$-64 (median 42; see Fig.~\ref{fig:image_plane_bins}) and sizes of 1-68 spaxels, with 129 bins being single spaxels.
-Within each bin, we derived matched photometry from the average surface brightness of the constituent pixels in each of the 7 images, convolved to match the broadest PSF (F444W, FWHM $= 0.147''$), which is close to the NIRSpec IFU PSF (FWHM $= 0.127''$; Supplementary Text).
-Because the errors in the photometry are dominated by small systematics, we increased the random errors by adding, in quadrature, 3\% of the maximum $F_{\lambda}$ (always F150W) in each spatial bin, similar to the approach of ref.~\cite{Cappellari23}.
+We spatially binned the spectra to a target SNR of 40 using the software {\tt vorbin} version 3.1.5 \cite{Cappellari03,vorbin}.
+The binning was applied to the 1341 spaxels with a F200W surface brightness exceeding 1.0 megaJansky~(MJy)~sr${}^{-1}$, excluding 10 spaxels contaminated by the supernova.
+To account for correlated noise in nearby spaxels, which is substantial due to the resampling, we provided {\tt vorbin} with a custom function to fit SPS models to a binned spectrum, from which we estimated the noise and identified outliers as described above.
+We arrived at 219 Voronoi bins with ${\rm SNR} = 23$ to 64 (median 42; see Fig.~\ref{fig:image_plane_bins}) and sizes of 1 to 68 spaxels, with 129 of the bins being single spaxels.
+Within each bin, we derived matched photometry from the average surface brightness of the constituent pixels in each of the seven images, convolved to match the broadest PSF (F444W).
+Its FWHM is $0.147''$, which is close to the NIRSpec IFU PSF.
+Because the uncertainties in the photometry are dominated by small systematics, we added in quadrature 3\% of the maximum flux density $F_{\lambda}$ (which was always in F150W) in each spatial bin, similar to previous work \cite{Cappellari23}.